oprypin/crsfml/docs/tutorials/network/ftp.md

 ## FTP commands

-Here is a short description of all the commands available in the [Ftp]({{book.api}}/Ftp.html) class.
+Here is a short description of all the commands available in the [SF::Ftp][] class.
 Remember one thing: All these commands are performed relative to the *current working directory*, exactly as if you were executing file or directory commands in a console on your operating system.

 Getting the current working directory: